-In 2014, approximately 57% of our sales were derived from customers outside the U.S. In addition, many of our manufacturing operations, suppliers and employees are located outside the U.S. Since our growth strategy depends in part on our ability to further penetrate markets outside the U.S. and increase the localization of our products and services, we expect to continue to increase our sales and presence outside the U.S., particularly in the high-growth markets.
+In 2015, approximately 56% of our sales were derived from customers outside the U.S. In addition, many of our manufacturing operations, suppliers and employees are located outside the U.S. Since our growth strategy depends in part on our ability to further penetrate markets outside the U.S. and increase the localization of our products and services, we expect to continue to increase our sales and presence outside the U.S., particularly in the high-growth markets.
 Our international business (and particularly our business in high-growth markets) is subject to risks that are customarily encountered in non-U.S. operations, including:

-- interruption in the transportation of materials to us and finished goods to our customers; - differences in terms of sale, including payment terms; - local product preferences and product requirements; - changes in a country's or region's political or economic conditions, such as the recent devaluation of the Russian ruble, the effects of the international sanctions that have recently been imposed upon Russia and the elimination of the Swiss Franc's cap against the Euro; - trade protection measures, embargoes and import or export restrictions and requirements; - unexpected changes in laws or regulatory requirements, including negative changes in tax laws; - limitations on ownership and on repatriation of earnings and cash; - the potential for nationalization of enterprises; - · changes in medical reimbursement policies and programs;

-- limitations on legal rights and our ability to enforce such rights; - difficulty in staffing and managing widespread operations; - differing labor regulations; - difficulties in implementing restructuring actions on a timely or comprehensive basis; and - differing protection of intellectual property.
+- interruption in the transportation of materials to us and finished goods to our customers; - differences in terms of sale, including payment terms; - local product preferences and product requirements; - changes in a country's or region's political or economic conditions, such as the devaluation of particular currencies; - · trade protection measures, embargoes and import or export restrictions and requirements; - unexpected changes in laws or regulatory requirements, including negative changes in tax laws; - limitations on ownership and on repatriation of earnings and cash; - the potential for nationalization of enterprises; - · changes in medical reimbursement policies and programs; - limitations on legal rights and our ability to enforce such rights; - difficulty in staffing and managing widespread operations; - differing labor regulations; - · difficulties in implementing restructuring actions on a timely or comprehensive basis; and - differing protection of intellectual property.